Panzerschrek/U-00DC-Sprache-site/overview.md

 The same mechanism, that ensures memory safety, is also used to ensure thread safety.

 There are of course some disadvantages of this mechanism.
-A special notation for functions and class fields is sometimes required, that may seem to be a little bit verbose.
+Special notation for functions and class fields is sometimes required, that may seem to be a little bit verbose.
 Some (uncommon) code patterns are not (effectively) achievable in Ü without usage of `unsafe`.
 But in most cases usage of `unsafe` is rarely needed - mostly for interaction with foreign code.